jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/bare_metal/dedicated_storage_install_kubernetes.rst

       If using |OVS-DPDK| vSwitch, run the following commands:

-      Default recommendation for worker node is to use two cores on numa-node 0 for |OVS-DPDK| vSwitch.
+      Default recommendation for worker node is to use node two cores on numa-node 0 for |OVS-DPDK| vSwitch; physical NICs are typically on first numa-node.
 This should have been automatically configured, if not run the following command.

       .. code-block:: bash